ayeshathoi/AngryBird-TermProject/README.md

 - Contains all initialization codes for starting the game.

 ##### Additional Notes
-Due to the substantial number of BMP files required for the animation, these files have not been included in the GitHub repository.
+- Due to the substantial number of BMP files required for the animation, these files have not been included in the GitHub repository.
 To provide a demonstration, two GIFs above have been added as examples.
+- Move everything from "Asset" Folder to "../Asset" (Where the code "iGraphics" is) Folder to run the code without error.